-The focus of the MU Sustainability Department is to identify guidelines that promote the most efficient use of the University’s resources, as well as coordinating and educating on sustainability issues, both on campus and beyond.
+The focus of the Marshall University Sustainability Department is to identify guidelines that promote the most efficient use of the university’s resources, as well as coordinating and educating on sustainability issues, both on campus and beyond.

-We emphasize that there are tremendous opportunities for energy efficiency, waste reduction & recycling, a thriving local economy, an active healthy community, and sustainable innovation.
+We emphasize that there are tremendous opportunities for energy efficiency, waste reduction and recycling, a thriving local economy, an active healthy community and sustainable innovation.

-The Sustainability Department began life in 2009.
+The Marshall Sustainability Department began in 2009.
 We are a division of Marshall’s Environmental Health and Safety Department.
-Our offices are located inside the Sorrell Maintenance Building, located on the east side of campus along 20th street, next to the Rec Center and practice field.
+Our offices are located inside the Sorrell Maintenance Building, on the east side of campus along 20th Street, next to the Rec Center and practice field.
 (Download the Campus Map PDF)

 At our core is a dedication to being environmentally conscious in all areas.
-Efforts include: conservation of water and energy, campus wide recycling, the sustainability gardens, the Green Trail project, the inclusion of green technologies and materials into the University, and much more.
-We work closely with many different departments across campus to help make them as energy efficient as possible.
-The Sustainability Department offers many opportunities for students, staff, and faculty to get involved.
-We host and attend many events in the area involving sustainability, looking to make connections between Marshall University and the community.
+Efforts include: conservation of water and energy, campus-wide recycling, sustainability gardens, the Green Trail project, the inclusion of green technologies and materials into the university and much more.
+We work closely with many departments across campus to help make them as energy efficient as possible.
+The sustainability department offers many opportunities for students, staff and faculty to get involved.
+We host and attend many events in the area involving sustainability, with the intent to make connections between Marshall University and the community.

 The purpose of the Sustainability Department is to: